P/E RATIO: [FAIL]

 POSITIVE EARNINGS GROWTH RATE FOR CURRENT QUARTER: [PASS]

 The growth rate of the current quarter's earnings compared to the same quarter a year ago must also be positive.
 ILMN's growth rate of 130.00% passes this test.

 EARNINGS GROWTH RATE FOR THE PAST SEVERAL QUARTERS: [FAIL]

 Compare the earnings growth rate of the previous three quarters with long-term EPS growth rate.
 Earnings growth in the previous 3 quarters should be at least half of the long-term EPS growth rate.
 Half of the long-term EPS growth rate for ILMN is 19.84%.
 This should be less than the growth rates for the 3 previous quarters which are 19.23%, 186.36% and 83.93%.
 ILMN does not pass this test, which means that it does not have good, reasonably steady earnings.

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 107.02%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, 19.23%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for ILMN is 19.2%, and it would therefore fail this test.
+If the growth rate of the prior three quarter's earnings, 89.42%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 130.00%, (versus the same quarter one year ago) then the stock passes.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [PASS]